|Optical Oceanography Laboratory College of Marine Science|

 This page provides links to Sargassum forecast or outlook bulletins (see bottom of this page), which are updated routinely.
 The bulletins started in early February 2018, and they are meant to give an outlook of Sargassum bloom probability in certain regions in the upcoming months, based on bloom conditions in previous months, and previous years.

 In January 2018, unusually high amount of Sargassum was caught in satellite imagery in both the Caribbean and the central West Atlantic.
 While the former could only be peered by January 2015, the latter represented a historical record.
 Based on these observations and based on the connectivity between the two regions, in early February 2018 we generated and distributed our first 1-page Sargassum outlook bulletin for the Caribbean Sea, and predicted that 2018 would be a major bloom year for the Caribbean.

-While the monthly bulletins can be found at the bottom of this page, the month of Nov 2018 showed a total Sargassum coverage of 156 km2 as compared with a historical mean of 67 km2 between 2011 and 2017, for the area bounded by 8-23°N and 89-58°W. Although the bloom continued to decrease in November, the bloom extent in 2018 is still significantly higher than most of the years during 2011-2018 for the Caribbean and the central West Atlantic.
+While the monthly bulletins can be found at the bottom of this page, the month of Jan 2019 showed a total Sargassum coverage of 344 km2 as compared with a historical mean of 32 km2 between 2011 and 2017, for the area bounded by 8-23°N and 89-58°W. Although the bloom intensity remained relatively low in January, the bloom extent in 2019 is still significantly higher than most of the years during 2011-2018 for the Caribbean and the central West Atlantic.
 The reasons behind this record-high bloom, however, are yet to be determined.